Somos Semillas Antillanas

 Cabo Rojo, Borikén, Puerto Rico

 The story of “Somos Semillas Antillanas” is one of a woman finding her way home to her ancestors, her community and to the call of the seeds from the forests.
 Dr. Darshan Elena Campos was raised by her single Askenazi mother on ancestral Awaswas territory in a town now named Santa Cruz, California.
-Education was a grounding force in her life, and being a Fullbright specialist in education and a former professor at Stanford among other learning institutions, teaching was to become one leg in her journey back.
+Education was a grounding force in her life, and being a Fulbright specialist in education and a former professor at Stanford among other learning institutions, teaching was to become one leg in her journey back.

 Dr. Campos is also a domestic violence survivor, a situation which became a trigger for her escape to her father’s homeland in 2018, on Borikén, the biggest island of the archipelago of Puerto Rico.
 In recovery and in discovery of her new home, Darshan did what brought her joy; foraging and sharing her joy in learning about her new home’s forests and plants with people she met.
 She was astonished when those neighbors began giving her their heirloom seeds and the precious local heritage they held.